iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 ```

 Make sure that you replace `8fbab93` and `868c144` with checkpoint ids from your
 table with the checkpoints you want to compare.
-You'll see something similart to
+You'll see something similar to
 this in your terminal.

 ```dvc